 ∴ Volume of the frustum of the cone = (⅓)πh(r12+r22+r1r2).

-Exercise 13.5 of 10th standard Maths have problems based on all the topics covered in the chapter, surface areas and volumes.
-This will include finding surface area and volumes of the given object, based on different situations, finding the length and height of the given object and also questions of frustum of the cone and deriving formulas for the combined shapes.
+Exercise 13.5 of Class 10 Maths has problems based on the topics covered in the chapter, surface areas and volumes.
+This will include finding the surface area and volumes of the given object, based on different situations, finding the length and height of the given object and also questions related to the frustum of the cone and deriving formulas for the combined shapes.

-Learn entire solutions for chapter 13 of class 10 maths here with us.
-BYJU’S is providing with other learning materials, such as notes, books, questions papers along with some tips and tricks, which will help students to do their best in the first and second term exam.
+Learn the entire Solutions for Chapter 13 of Class 10 Maths here in this article.
+Besides, BYJU’S provides other learning materials, such as notes, books, and previous years’ question papers, along with easy tips and methods, which will help students to do their best in the board exam.

-The questions in exercise 13.5 are prepared as per the topics given in the complete chapter using the important formulas.
-The NCERT solutions will help you to solve problems in a detailed way following each and every step and method.
+The questions in Exercise 13.5 are prepared as per the topics covered in the complete chapter using the important formulas.
+The NCERT Solutions will help students to solve problems in a detailed way, following each and every step and method.